metabase/metabase/docs/configuring-metabase/setting-up-metabase.md

 ## Getting started with Metabase
 For a tutorial on getting up and running with questions and dashboards, head over to [Learn Metabase](/learn/getting-started/getting-started.html).

-For information on adding team members, connecting additional databases, configuring Metabase settings, and more, check out the [Admin Guide](./administration-guide/start.md).